trivago/gollum/docs/consumers/socket.rst

 The socket consumer listens to an arbitrary port.
 Messages are separated from the stream by using a specific paritioner method.
 In combination with the :doc:`Socket Producer </producers/socket>` this can be used to built Gollum based message networks.
+When attached to a fuse, this consumer will stop accepting new connections (closing the socket) and close all existing connections in case that fuse is burned.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/consumers/socket.html>`_ for additional details.

 Parameters
 ----------